ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

   Take a seat and rest awhile
   Hum a tune, that makes you smile
   If the tune is sad to hear
-  we will weep away your tears.
+  we will weep away your tears,

-  And if a branch should brush your arm
+  and if a branch should brush by your arm
-  With that branch we say with us dance
+  With that branch we say
+  with us dance.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-